 • Smart cities — Computer vision and AI play a vital role in constructing smart cities.
 With the help of state-of-the-art systems, cities can monitor, manage, and optimize all spheres from utilities, to waste management, security, healthcare, education, roads, and much more.
 Panoptic segmentation offers an accurate and efficient model for smart cities to rely on.
 Think of the importance panoptic segmentation has for autonomous vehicles and expand it across an entire city.

-Panoptic segmentation is essentially a marriage of instance segmentation and semantic segmentation that provides us with a clear and detailed output regarding the entire scene of an image or real-time video.
-The final output does not polarize merely ‘things’ or ‘stuff’.
+As an image segmentation technique, panoptic segmentation is essentially a marriage of instance segmentation and semantic segmentation.
+A panoptic segmentation task provides us with a clear and detailed output regarding the entire scene of an image or real-time video.
+The final output does not polarize merely ‘things' or ‘stuff'.
 Instead, each pixel in the image is assigned a label and a corresponding instance ID to provide us with the full picture of the input visual.
 It enables us to excel in terms of accuracy when producing both ML or DL-based algorithms for computer vision applications.
 Can a new task emerge one day that develops and innovates image segmentation further?
 Perhaps, yes, but panoptic segmentation is undoubtedly revolutionary for our current computer vision tasks and opens endless avenues for innovation.

 Recommended for you